jboca93/2022_software-doc_api-project/final-project_waze.md

 ### Create a new account

+If you haven't used Waze before, create a new account to start keeping track of your favorite destinations and earning Waze points.

 1. Open the Waze app to your mobile device
 2. Select **Get started**
 3. Review the *Waze End User License Agreement* and select **Accept**